hydpy-dev/hydpy/hydpy/docs/development.rst

 Sometimes, additional information might increase the value of a string representation.
-Add comments in these cases, but only when the :attr:`~hydpy.pub.options.reprcomments` flag is activated:
+Add comments in these cases, but only when the |options.reprcomments| flag is activated:

     >>> from hydpy.models.hland import *
     >>> parameterstep('1d')